Stars and Constellations

 Stars

 With rays, we can form stars.
-These are unordered collections of rays:
+These are unordered collections of rays which can be surrounded by brackets:

 +f(X) -f(h(a)) +f(+h(X))